 Managing the Online Reputation for your Business

-Brand Reputation ManagementSEO Inc Reviews and Online Reputation Management
+SEO Inc Reviews and Online Reputation Management

 Monitor All Activity

 If you aren’t aware of what people are saying about you, either good or bad, how will you be able to respond accordingly?
-Set up a few Google Alerts for the different names people could possibly use for your company.
-For instance, we use Alerts pointing to terms such as, “SEO Inc,” “SEOINC,” “Search Engine Optimization Incorporated,” SEO Incorporated,” etc. Google is good about delivering their alerts to you in real time, depending on how you set it up, so you can rest assured you’ll be able to respond accordingly to comments in time.
+Set up a few Google Alerts for the different names people could use for your company.
+For instance, we use Alerts pointing to terms such as “SEO Inc,” “SEOINC,” “Search Engine Optimization Incorporated,” SEO Incorporated,” etc. Google is good about delivering their alerts to you in real-time, depending on how you set it up, so you can rest assured you’ll be able to respond accordingly to comments in time.
 This is sometimes a lot for the head of a company to take on, so if possible, hire a Brand Reputation manager to monitor activity across all sites.

 Act.
 Do not React.

-While we’re focusing a good deal on the negative, remember, there are people out there that love you!
-And it’s in your best interest to not neglect their feedback either.
+While we’re focusing a good deal on the negative, remember there are people out there that love you!
+And it’s in your best interest not to neglect their feedback either.
 Thank those positive reviewers in real-time, too.
 It will only further cement you in their heads as a reputable company that cares.

 Get Legal (If you have to)